 narrow streets past the fortified houses

 and towers that marked the medieval town, and emerge onto the open Piazza della Signoria, the political center of the city since the Middle Ages.
 Immerse yourself in the world of Michelangelo this afternoon.
-Visit San Lorenzo, the parish church of the Medici family—Michelangelo’s patrons—to view the Medici Tombs and the Chapel of the Princes.
-Then encounter Michelangelo’s peerless “David” and the evocative “Prisoners” at the Accademia.
+A native son of Florence, Michelangelo

 Hotel Brunelleschi (B,D)